 Command Reference

-Windows Users Note: For the best experience, it's recommended to execute all commands in Git Bash.
-Basic functionality works in CMD/PowerShell, but it hasn't been thoroughly tested.
+Windows Users Note: For the best experience, it is recommended to execute all commands in Git Bash.
+Basic functionality works in CMD/PowerShell, but it has not been thoroughly tested.

 Basic Commands